-Starting with the Normals-0/2 group (used for training), we see that each model performs similarly on average across the different subpopulations.
-When analyzing the Normals-1 group (first test group), we see that there is no significant error change when compared with the train group.
+Starting with the Normals-0/2 group (used for training), we see that each model performs similarly (on average) across the different subpopulations.
+When analyzing the Normals-1 group (first test group), we see that there is no significant change in the error values when compared with the train group.
 This happens because the evolution of the train subpopulations extensively covers similar areas in phase space.

 The slightly higher error for Normals-Rot is attributed to a higher initial density of particles at higher $v$.
-For the Rings subpopulations, the same situation causes a significantly larger increase in error, with the ring centered at $ v=3v_{th}$ standing as a clear outlier across all models.
+For the Rings subpopulations, the same situation causes a significantly larger increase in error, with the ring centered at $ v=3v_{th}$ standing out as a clear outlier across all models.
 The Quadrants subpopulations denote similar issues, but these are also attributed to using a smaller number of macroparticles, which leads to a higher granularity of the distribution function.
-For the Tracks operators, this increased error in test subpopulations is caused by the lack of statistics to accurately estimate smooth coefficients at high $v$ (see for e.g., Figure~\ref{fig:AD_comparison_index_0}).
-For other methods, the training subpopulations chosen (Normals-0/2) do not cover this region of the phase space as accurately.
+For the Tracks operators, this increased error in test subpopulations is caused by the lack of statistics to accurately estimate smooth coefficients at high $v$ (see e.g., Figure~\ref{fig:AD_comparison_index_0}).
+For all the PS operators, the training subpopulations chosen (Normals-0/2) do not cover this region of the phase space as accurately.

-Furthermore, we would like to highlight that PS-NN models are clearly more robust to outliers and perform equivalently to Tracks for subpopulations with larger densities at high $v$, even though they have access to significantly less data.
+Furthermore, we would like to highlight that the PS-NN models are clearly more robust to outliers and perform equivalently to Tracks for subpopulations with larger densities at high $v$, even though they have access to significantly less data.
 This happens due to the smoothness bias introduced by the NN models.

-The main goal of this exercise (using different subpopulations) was to exactly understand the generalization capabilities of the different models for regions outside their training data.
+The main goal of this exercise (using different subpopulations) was to understand the generalization capabilities of the different models for regions outside their training data.
 Based on the findings, we can conclude that extrapolation is not guaranteed, and one should be careful when applying an operator to regions of phase space where not enough statistics were provided.
 One possible way to mitigate this issue is to enforce known symmetries to artificially increase the statistics obtained for a phase space region.
 This is exactly what we do in Section~\ref{sec:enforcing_known_symmetries}.